os-cau/cau-repl/README.md

 ## Documentation

-There is [complete documentation TODO URL](https://127.0.0.1) available covering all of cau-repl's features.
+There is [complete documentation](https://os-cau.github.io/cau-repl/) available covering all of cau-repl's features.